BU

 Banitsa (Баница)

-A savory pastry made with thin filo dough layered with a mixture of eggs, yogurt, and sirene cheese.
-Different variations exist, including with spinach, pumpkin, or leeks.
+Perhaps the most iconic Bulgarian dish - savory pastry made with thin filo dough layered with eggs, yogurt, and sirene cheese.
+Associated with childhood breakfasts and cozy Sunday mornings.
+Over 60% of Bulgarians eat banitsa regularly.
+On New Year's Eve, families hide little charms inside for luck.
+Different variations exist with spinach, pumpkin, or leeks.

 Kavarma (Каварма)